Welcome to BGCTK Parent Resource Hub!

 Online Registration Support

-Our team has put together a series of videos to walk you through KidTrax.
-View any of our videos by clicking the links below.
+Our online registration portal, TraxSolutions, has put together a series of videos to walk you through KidTrax.
+View any of the videos by clicking the link below.

 BGC Toronto Kiwanis recognizes that parents have an extremely important and challenging role.
 We want to do our best to help parents feel supported and educated, in turn supporting and educating their children.